 One of the investigations in the series, Hello, World!, explores the process of learning and understanding developed by a deep neural network “opening its eyes for the first time.”

 The neural network starts off completely blank.
 It will learn by looking for patterns in what it’s seeing.
-Over time, the system will built up a database of similarities and connections and use it to make predictions of the future.
+Over time, the system will build up a database of similarities and connections and use it to make predictions of the future.

 Interestingly, Akten’s description of the learning process holds a mirror back to us: But the network is training in realtime, it’s constantly learning, and updating its ‘filters’ and ‘weights’, to try and improve its compressor, to find more optimal and compact internal representations, to build a more ‘universal world-view’ upon which it can hope to reconstruct future experiences.
 Unfortunately though, the network also ‘forgets’.
 When too much new information comes in, and it doesn’t re-encounter past experiences, it slowly loses those filters and representations required to reconstruct those past experiences.